 Thanks to our amazing supporters, all First Night activities are free!
 No buttons are required to attend First Night’s programming.

 The ice sculptures will be centrally located in the Copley Square Fountain, and around the Boston Public Library.
 Ranging in size and style, the sculptures will be in place by the afternoon of December 31 (exact timing will vary depending on the weather) and illuminated at night.
 Additionally, nearby businesses in the Back Bay will also have displays for all to enjoy.

 Click here for more information.

 There are several displays of fireworks through the day.

 The City of Boston’s Family Fireworks presented by The Mugar Foundation will begin at 7:00 PM above Boston Common.

 The Copley Countdown and Midnight Pyrotechnics Show will occur in Copley Square at midnight from the roof of the Fairmont Copley Plaza Hotel.

-Midnight Fireworks presented by Boston Harbor Now will occur over Boston Harbor at the strike of 12:00.
+Midnight Fireworks presented by the Friends of Christopher Columbus Park will occur over Boston Harbor at the strike of 12:00.

 Support First Night Boston